 Photoshop CC One-on-One is back, and this installment teaches you how to build on your basic knowledge and achieve next-level effects with this premiere image-editing program.
 Industry pro Deke McClelland shows you how to seamlessly move and patch areas of a photo with the Content-Aware toolset; stretch the brightness of a scene with automatic and custom Levels adjustments; create intricate designs with text and shapes; and morph an image with layer effects and transformations.
 Deke also shares his techniques for sharpening details, whether addressing noise and highlight/shadow clipping or camera shake, and converting a full-color image to black and white.
 The final chapters show you how to best print and save images for the web, making sure all your hard work pays off in the final output.

-And I'll Alt+Click like so, down the length of the r, just to draw a selection outline that takes me down to the line, and I need to move my line over a bit.
-So, I'll grab my Path Selection tool, the black arrow, click on the line to select it, and move it so that its upper right corner point is touching that selection outline.
-This looks like a pretty good place to start now this point, I want you to press Shift +down arrow three times in a row one two three in order to move that line down and now we need to move the line over again so its upper right point a lines to that selection outline.
+And I'll Alt+click like so, down the length of the r just to draw a selection outline that takes me down to the line.
+And I need to move my line over a little bit.
+So, I'll grab my path selection tool, the black arrow, click on this line to select it, and move it so that its upper right corner point is touching that selection outline.
+This looks like a pretty good place to start.
+Now at this point I want you to press Shift+down arrow three times in a row.
+One, two, three in order to move that line down.
+And now we need to the line over again so the separate point aligns to that selection outline.

 Access exercise files from a button right under the course name.

 Search within course videos and transcripts, and jump right to the results.

 Remove icons showing you already watched videos if you want to start over.

 Make the video wide, narrow, full-screen, or pop the player out of the page into its own window.